-Titanic Belfast welcomes education visitors all year round for self-guided tours of the Titanic Experience.
+Titanic Belfast welcomes education visitors, including home school and SEN groups, all year round for self-guided tours of the Titanic Experience.
 On arrival you will be supported by a welcome host, who will set the scene and give you advice before you enter.

 Supported by our downloadable resources which cover the activities and themes you’ll find in the exhibition and how these link with curriculum targets in Northern Ireland and the Republic of Ireland, a self-guided tour allows you and your pupils to explore the sights, sounds and stories of Titanic Belfast at your own leisure.